thooks1203/echodeed/High_School_Pilot_Program_Proposal.md

 ## 🎯 **Executive Summary**

-EchoDeed™ offers your high school a groundbreaking opportunity to pilot an innovative Social-Emotional Learning (SEL) platform that transforms student wellness through anonymous acts of kindness.
-Our 90-day pilot program provides measurable improvements in student mental health, school climate, and SEL compliance—at no cost to your district.
+EchoDeed™ offers your middle school a groundbreaking opportunity to pilot an innovative Social-Emotional Learning (SEL) platform that transforms student wellness through anonymous acts of kindness.
+Our 60-day pilot program (Phase 1) focuses on grades 6-8, with planned expansion to grades 4-5 (Phase 2).
+This provides measurable improvements in student mental health, school climate, and SEL compliance—at no cost to your school.

 ### **Key Benefits for Your School**
 ✅ **Improved Student Mental Health** - 23% reduction in reported anxiety and depression